laher/marshalfs/README.md

 I can think of a bunch of uses for a read-only filesystem.

-Testing config parsing.
+ * Testing config parsing.
 Injecting config into tests.

-Reading 'files' from some other data source ...
+ * Reading 'files' from some other data source ...

-## Config
+### For testing Config

 Test your config parsing without actually storing heaps of files on the filesystem ...